 This is an easy Korean tofu dish and a really delicious and healthy one too.
 It is very quick to prepare and require only a handful of ingredients: tofu, onion, soy sauce, sake, sugar, Korean chili powder, scallion, and nanami togarashi (or sesame seeds).
 The last one is optional, but a sprinkle or two of nanami togarashi does a marvel to this dish.

 I buy my Korean chili powder (gochugaru) from nearby Asian markets, Marina and Ranch 99.
-If you cannot find one nearby, the best bet would be to order one online from Amazon or H-Mart.
+If you cannot find one nearby, the best bet would be to order one online from Amazon or Yummy Bazaar.
 For those who love Korean dishes, gochugaru is really a key ingredient to keep in pantry.

 Korean Braised Tofu